zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 ##### Single leader replication and consensus

-Isnt' Chap 5's single leader replication essentially total order broadcast?
+Isn't Chap 5's single leader replication essentially total order broadcast?
 The answer comes down to how the leader is chosen.
 If manually chosen, then you have a total order broadcast of the not-fault-tolerant way: termination is violated as without manual intervention progress isn't made in case of leader failure.

 Automatic leader election + failover and promoting a new leader brings us closer to total order broadcast / consensus.
 There's a problem however: the split brain issue in which two nodes think themselves the leader at the same time.